wp-plugins/pretty-link/readme.txt

 * *Fix* Fixed some potential security vulnerabilities

 == Upgrade Notice ==

+= 1.6.7 =
+* A fix to remove url encoding from target urls.
+Everyone needs to upgrade asap.

 = 1.6.6 =
 * Two security fixes.
 Everyone should upgrade.